yanyan-li/PlanarSLAM/README.md

 PlanarSLAM is released under a [GPLv3 license](https://github.com/raulmur/ORB_SLAM2/blob/master/License-gpl.txt).

-For a closed-source version of ORB-SLAM2 for commercial purposes, please contact the authors: yanyan.li (at) tum.de.
+For commercial purposes, please contact the authors: yanyan.li (at) tum.de.
 If you use PlanarSLAM  in an academic work, please cite:

 ```
 inproceedings{Li2020SSLAM,
   author = {Li, Yanyan and Yunus, Raza and Brasch, Nikolas and Navab, Nassir and Tombari, Federico},